 Plus, you can't beat its direct access to two of Cape Hillsborough's hiking trails as well as the beach, not to mention Molly the kangaroo and wallabies roaming the grounds!

 Upon arrival at the Cape Hillsborough Tourist Park, they didn't just show us our spot for the night but also gave us information about the Cape Hillsborough walking trails and the sunrise wallaby experience.
-We also got a handy information brochure with information on things to do in the surroundings.
+We also got a handy brochure detailing things to do in the surroundings.

 We loved our night there.
-If you don't mind that there's not much else to do aside from the things that I mentioned above, it would also be a good place to spend a few nights to just hang and relax.
+If you don't mind that there's not much else to do besides the things I mentioned above, it would also be an excellent place to spend a few nights just to hang out and relax.

 Read more reviews on TripAdvisor